gayathrig0408/gayathrig0408-Rock-Paper-scissors--using-if-else-in-js/README.md

 # gayathrig0408-Rock-Paper-scissors--using-if-else-in-js
-i'm create this project using HTML and Javascript ( if else)
+i'm create this project using HTML and Javascript.